tiago-espadinha/Project_PBDat/README.md

     Check if all paths are correct
         (search for 'path_check' to find any path used in the code)

-    The necessary data is provided in the `data` folder:
+    The necessary data should be added to the `data` folder:
         - 'girosmallveryslow2.mp4' is the video
         - 'girosmallveryslow2_openpose.mat' is the incomplete skeleton data
         - 'girosmallveryslow2_openpose_complete.mat' is the complete skeleton data